Erewash

 |

-This half term, we are artists!
+This half term, we are designers!

-We will be developing our art skills...
+We will be developing our design snd technology skills...

 |